Back to Course

 (ii) Colonialism was necessitated by the need to secure raw materials for the growing industries in Europe.

 (iii) The colonial territories created a Market for their manufactured goods.
-European nations desperately needed a market to sell off their manufactured goods which they saw in Africa with its population.
+European nations desperately needed a market to sell off their manufactured goods and Africa was seen as the perfect market due to its large and growing population.

 (iv) They wanted to extend their cultural heritage to Africa.
 They thought that African culture was uncivilized and barbaric, hence the need to change them.
 It was against this backdrop that the French pursued a policy of assimilation

-(v) Religious Factor: They wanted to carry out missionary works in these territories.
+(v) Religious Factor: They wanted to carry out missionary work in these territories.

-(vi) Europeans embarked on colonialism as they believed it will help end slave trade and slavery.
+(vi) Europeans embarked on colonialism as they believed it would help end the slave trade and slavery.

-(viii) As they secured control of other territories it provided employment for their people rendered jobless by industrialization.
+(viii) As they secured control of other territories, it created employment opportunities for their people rendered jobless by industrialization.